LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

 Message sending performance
 ---------------------------

-Logtalk supports both static binding and dynamic binding.
+Logtalk supports both :term:`static binding` and :term:`dynamic binding`.
 Static binding is used whenever messages are sent (using the ``::/2`` control construct) to static objects already loaded and with the ``optimize`` compiler flag turned on.
 When that is not the case (or when using the ``::/1`` control construct), Logtalk uses dynamic binding coupled with a